-How many solar panels do I need for my house?
+How many solar panels do I need to power my house?

 If the average household consumes about 10,400 kWh per year and we assume 250-watt solar panels, we can use the high and low panel production ratios to calculate how many solar panels are needed on average.
 Thus, the typical homeowner will need 28 – 34 solar panels to cover 100% of energy usage (dependent on location and roof size).